The leap from Scientist to Muralist

 I reached out to DAMA, a local arts organization in Madison, and after a meeting with the director, I started volunteering in exchange for mentorship.
 That decision paid off tenfold.
 I gained experience organizing and painting community murals, working with other young artists, and learning large-scale painting tools and methods.
 I was also allowed to design and execute a large public mural for COPA, another Madison organization supporting local artists.

 The COPA project gave me visibility, and by the time it was finished, I had built strong relationships with their team.
-These connections led to additional opportunities throughout the year.
+These connections led to additional opportunities throughout the year, and I am still actively a part of the organization today.

 Finding Creative Solutions to Save Costs

 Since I wasn’t getting paid for much of my early mural work, I had to cut costs.
-A major expense was my gym membership, which, while not “technically” necessary, was essential to me.
-The gym is my happy place, and I didn’t want to give it up.
+An extraneous expense was my gym membership, which, while not “technically” necessary, was essential to me.
+The gym is simply put, my place, and I didn’t want to give it up.

 So, I asked about a job at the front desk to get a free membership.
-It turned out there was also an opening for an aquafitness instructor.
-I had no idea what the role entailed, but it sounded fun, and I figured that if I could stand in front of a group and lead a class, I could handle any social situation.
+As it turned out, there was also an opening for an aqua-fitness instructor.
+I had no idea what the role entailed, but being a swimmer and an athlete my whole life, it sounded fun.
+Also, still hesitant to put myself out there as an artist, I figured if I could stand in front of a group of old ladies and lead a class, I could handle any social situation.
 Teaching my first class hooked me immediately.
 I loved the community, helping people stay active, and stepping outside my comfort zone.

 Expanding My Roles

 As I started picking up mural jobs and teaching aquafit, I realized I still needed more income.
 I inquired about becoming a personal swim trainer at the gym.
-With 14 years of competitive swimming experience, including college, I was hired immediately.
-It took about three months to build a solid client base, but once I did, swim training became a reliable source of income—and I discovered I was really good at it.
+With 14 years of competitive swimming experience, including college, I was hired.
+It took about three months to build a solid client base, but once I did, swim training became a reliable source of income.
+After years of being the one in the water, it was a whole new and refreshing experience being on the other side and to get to give back to the sport I love.

 Trusting the Process